Airbnb Taxes

 Ineligible

-When a listing is ineligible for custom taxes, that means that you can't set custom taxes for the listing.
+When a listing is ineligible for custom taxes, you can't set custom taxes for it.
 Airbnb may or may not collect and remit certain taxes for this listing.

-Then, go to Settings > Taxes and make sure you've got the correct taxes configured and applicable to Airbnb.
+Then go to Settings > Taxes and make sure the correct taxes are configured and applicable to Airbnb.
 In this mode, OwnerRez will add the taxes to the rates it pushes.
-Then, when importing a booking, it will remove the taxes back out of the rate and create separate charge line items for them in OwnerRez.
+Then, when importing a booking, it will remove the taxes from the rate and create separate charge line items for them in OwnerRez.

 None

-If there are taxes in your area, configure them following the instructions below and Airbnb will collect them and pass them through to you for remittance.
+If there are taxes in your area, configure them, and Airbnb will collect them and pass them through to you for remittance.

 Override

 Airbnb automatically collects certain taxes and remits them.
-Hosts who would like to assume the responsibility of remitting all taxes anyway, can opt-out of Airbnb's automatic tax collection and remittance by adding your own custom taxes instead.
+Hosts who would like to assume responsibility for remitting all taxes can opt out of Airbnb's automatic tax collection and remittance by adding their own custom taxes.

 Stacked